 Intro to Jazz Guitar Chords

-When learning how to play jazz guitar, one of the biggest obstacles many of us face is the seemingly endless amount of jazz guitar chords you need to learn and apply to your jazz guitar comping.
+When learning how to play jazz guitar, one of the biggest obstacles you’ll face is the seemingly endless amount of jazz guitar chords you need to get under your fingers.

-While there are many chords that you can explore as a jazz guitarist, the best place to start is with the easiest to pay, and often the best sounding, shapes on the guitar.
+While there are many chords that you should explore as a jazz guitarist, the best place to start is with the easiest to play, and often best sounding, chord shapes.